List of foreign electoral interventions: 1963 election (by United States)

 According to documents provided by the State Department Office of the Historian and evidence collected by journalist Tim Weiner.
 The US continued to provide covert funding and electoral advice to the Liberal Democratic Party, often disguising advisors as US-based businessman.

 1967 election (by United States)

 According evidence collected by journalist Tim Weiner.
 The US continued to provide covert funding to the Liberal Democratic Party during Japanese elections.

 1969 election (by United States)

 According evidence collected by journalist Tim Weiner.
 The US continued to provide covert funding to the Liberal Democratic Party during Japanese elections.
 According to Weiner, the funding was terminated in the 1970s and he does not state if the US funded the LDP during the 1972 elections.

 1972 election (by Soviet Union)

 The Soviet Union covertly supported the Japan Socialist Party during the 1972 elections by pressuring Japanese companies that did trade with the USSR to financially support the Japan Socialist Party.
 In exchange for $10 million in contracts with the USSR, these companies provided $100,000 to the Japan Socialist Party.

+Kiribati

+2020 election (by China)

+In 2019, Kiribati had ended their diplomatic relations with Taiwan.
+Banuera Berina alleged that President Taneti Maamau had promised Tobwaan Kiribati Party members that China would fund their re-election bid.
+Maamau denied any Chinese funding.

+2024 election (by China)

+Some candidates appeared to have unusual high budgets for their campaign leading to rumors and accusations of Chinese involvement.